Tshegofatsoo/st10449610_partOne/README.md

 9: To exit the application, simply type "exit."
     - The system will then display a friendly exit message and ask the user to press any key to close the application.
+Key Features added in Part Two

+- Keyword Recognition:
+The chatbot can respond naturally to a variety of keywords, such as "password," "phishing," "virus," etc. It provides engaging responses based on the context of the user’s query.

+- Random Responses:
+The chatbot can generate random responses from predefined lists for topics like password security, phishing, and viruses.
+This ensures varied and dynamic interactions.

+- Conversation Flow:
+The conversation is designed to flow seamlessly, with prompts guiding the user through cybersecurity topics.
+The chatbot transitions naturally from one topic to another, making the experience more engaging.

+- Memory and Recall:
+The chatbot can remember the user’s name and their previous interactions, enhancing the personal experience.

+- Sentiment Detection:
+The chatbot can detect the user's emotional tone by analyzing their input for positive or negative words (e.g., "happy," "sad," "excited").
+Based on this, the chatbot tailors its responses to suit the user's mood.
+For example, if a user expresses sadness, the chatbot will offer comforting words.